 Foods to Avoid

-Gluten-Free Foods to Include
+Gluten-Free Foods to Eat

 - All fruits and vegetables

-- Meats (without sauces, flavorings or additives)
+- Meat, poultry and fish (without sauces, flavorings or additives)

-- Legumes, beans and nuts (without seasoning)
+- Legumes, including beans and lentils

 Foods That Might Contain Gluten